 Most Festivals don't seem to give any levels to their workshops — there's nothing in the programme to say who they're aimed at.
 I've done workshops of complicated dances where a few beginners turned up and were totally bewildered (and sometimes belligerent).
 It's a very difficult situation where most of the people there are experienced dancers looking for complicated new material and a handful are people who just came in to find out what “Playford” means.
 I don't have a good answer to this one; I wish Festivals would advertise events more clearly.

 What are good workshop titles?
-Some which I use are:
+Here are some which I run.

 |La Russe||Square||Traditional English||CDM1|